komadori/bevy_mod_outline/README.md

 ## Features

 - `align16` _(default)_ - Aligns uniform structs to 16-byte boundaries.
+This is
-This is required by WebGL and some downlevel GPUs.
+required by WebGL and some downlevel GPUs.
 - `bevy_ui` _(default)_ - Adds a render graph edge to prevent clashing with the UI.
-This adds a dependency on the `bevy_ui` crate and can disabled if it is not used.
+This adds a dependency on the `bevy_ui` crate and can be disabled if it is not used.

 ## Licence